smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 before any feedback is assigned, even if separate feedback is generated for each input (i.e. coefficient).
 This feedback should all be grouped in one place on the screen.
-Furthermore, in order to identify the possible causes of algebraic mistakes, an automatic marking procedure will require all coefficient simultaneously.
+Furthermore, in order to identify the possible causes of algebraic mistakes, an automatic marking procedure will require all coefficients simultaneously.
 It is not satisfactory to have three totally independent marking procedures.

 These two examples illustrate two extreme positions.